 Image Formats for Sublimation

-Depending on the program you use to create your images you will see other formats.
+Depending on the program used to create your images, other formats are used.
 There are more file types but these are the most common:

 These are acceptable formats for printing but again PDF or TIFF are preferred by inkjet printers.
-Almost any image you use will be in a RGB color space.
+Almost any image you use is in a RGB color space.
 Although some apps let you work in CMYK color space.
-Any image you use for sublimation will be converted to CMYK.
+Any image you use for sublimation needs converted to CMYK.
 This is done by either your app or print driver.

 In my experience, unless you’re doing spot colors you should let your print driver do the conversion.
 If the colors of your final product don’t match, you’ll usually have better results changing your ICM profile.